abimael92/my_portfolio/README.md

 Go to vercel.com, sign in with GitHub, and import the project.

-Set build command to npm run build and output directory to out.
+Set the build command to npm run build and the output directory to out.

 ## 🧑‍💻 Usage
 Navigate to the homepage to explore content.